-Recently, transgenderism has come to the forefront of controversial identity politics in America.
-Many transgender individuals feel “victimized” by Christians, most likely because of a misunderstanding of what Christians actually believe when it comes to human sexuality and sin.
-In this post, we clear up a bit of this confusion, and focus in on the Orthodox Church’s treatment of transgenderism.
+Recently, transgenderism has come to the forefront of identity politics in America.
+Many transgender individuals feel “victimized” by Christians, most likely because of a misunderstanding of what we actually believe when it comes to human sexuality and sin.
+In this post, we clear up a bit of this confusion, and focus in on Orthodox Christianity’s treatment of transgenderism.

 Contrary to popular secular opinion, sex and gender are not separate things.
 The perspective that they are the same is fairly new, becoming prominent only during and after the 1950s with the advent of modern gender and feminism theory.
 For millennia, societies functioned with two modes of humanity: male and female.

-Moreover, in the beginning, God created man with these two modes (Genesis 1:27) and created them to be in communion with one another, just as the Persons of the Holy Trinity are in communion.
-God appropriates male and female as perfect companions for one another in marriage (Genesis 2:24), and as Christians we must exercise our love and sexuality within these parameters.
-Therefore, because transgenderism goes against the parameters set by God, it is unacceptable to Orthodox Christians.
+In the beginning, God created man with these two modes (Genesis 1:27) and created them to be in communion with one another, just as the Persons of the Holy Trinity are in communion.
+God appropriates male and female as perfect companions for one another in marriage (Genesis 2:24), and as Christians we must exercise our love and sexuality within these boundaries.
+Therefore, because transgenderism goes against the parameters set by God, it is unacceptable to Orthodox Christianity.

 Yes, we concede there are very rare cases in which God creates humans who are born intersex.
 However, these cases have little to no bearing on the current transgender movement, which focuses more on society’s acceptance and “tolerance” of a sinful lifestyle.
 We focus on said lifestyle moving forward.

 This question is not as simple as it sounds.
 Let’s look at two different examples: